-The electric starting circuit is protected from overload by an SFE 20 AMP fuse.
-If the fuse is blown, the electric starter motor will not operate.
-Try to locate and correct the cause of the overload.
+The electrical wiring circuits on the outboard are protected from overload by fuses in the wiring.
+If a fuse is blown, try to locate and correct the cause of the overload.
 If the cause is not found, the fuse may blow again.

-Open the fuse holder and look at the silver colored band inside the fuse.
+1. Remove the plastic cover and open the fuse holder.
+Look at the silver colored band inside the fuse.
 If band is broken, replace the fuse.
-Replace fuse with a new fuse with the same rating.
+Replace fuse with a new fuse with the same amperage rating.